• Latest

 Lighting is one of the most powerful tools you have, and it is often underused.
 Harsh overhead fixtures can make even the most elegant styling look flat.
 Softer, layered light creates warmth and makes details sparkle in person and in photos.

 Start by asking the venue what you can control.
 Can overhead lights be dimmed.
 Are there wall sconces, fairy lights, or spotlights available.
 Once you know the base level, plan extra layers.
 Think about string lights over a dance floor, uplights on architectural features, or soft lamps in lounge areas.
-Aim for a glow, not a glare.
+Couples planning a memorable send-off can extend that same layered glow outdoors by buying sparkler firework sticks for guests, since the warm flicker adds a striking burst of light to evening photos without overpowering the venue’s softer ambient design.

 Talk to your photographer about light as well.
 They can tell you which areas will matter most for images, such as the ceremony backdrop, the cake table, or the toasts.
 If those zones are well lit with warm, flattering light, your décor will show up better in pictures, and your guests will feel more relaxed in the room.